 Mike is a sensitive soul that has seen too much.
-His story begins with him in the midst of The Vietnam War, when this poetry-loving individual sees the horrors of war first-hand.
+His story begins with him in the midst of the Delta War, a in-universe analogy to the reallife Vietnam War, when this poetry-loving individual sees the horrors of war first-hand.
 While he survives and gets discharged after injury, several friends don't make it.
 Shell-shocked, he tries to find his place in the world, becoming a drifter, participating in underground fighting rings, and acting generally numb to the world until he settles down in a nice, quiet town to take care of their library.
 There, he falls in love, contends with a love rival, and discovers that running away from his problems only results in them exploding in his face.

 It's very poignant.
 Very serious.
 And every single character is a cute penguin.